 - Volkswagen Amarok vs Mitsubishi L200 vs Ford Ranger

 The L200 range comprises 4Life, Trojan, Warrior, Barbarian and Barbarian X models.
-The 4Life is the utilitarian model, so it's the only one that also comes in and Club Cab and Double Cab body styles, while the rest of the range is offered only as a four-door Double Cab.
+The 4Life is the utilitarian model, so it's the only one that also comes in Club Cab and Double Cab body styles, while the rest of the range is offered only as a four-door Double Cab.
 Also available is the limited edition L200 Challenger which is a value-focused, high-spec model based on the Series 5 L200, and sits between the Warrior and Barbarian versions.

-Standard kit is pretty impressive for these Double Cab models, with all versions from Warrior and above getting 7 airbags, traction control and Trailer Stability Assist, LED lights, air-conditioning, alloy wheels, privacy glass, a DAB radio, a leather steering wheel and lane departure warning and Mitsubishi's Super Select 4WD system.
+Standard kit is pretty impressive for these Double Cab models, with all versions from Warrior and above getting seven airbags, traction control and Trailer Stability Assist, LED lights, air-conditioning, alloy wheels, privacy glass, a DAB radio, a leather steering wheel and lane departure warning and Mitsubishi's Super Select 4WD system.

 Further up the range you get keyless entry, leather seats with front seat heaters, auto lights and wipers, a rear camera and dual-zone climate control.

 Of course, as it's primarily a work vehicle, the L200's MPG and parts costs will need to be considered.
-Under WLTP rules the L200 claims 32.1mpg for manual versions, with automatic trucks dipping to 29.1mpg.
+Under WLTP rules the L200 claims up to 32.8mpg for manual versions, with automatic trucks dipping to 29.1mpg.
 In reality, users can expect around 30mpg economy in everyday driving, while a 75-litre fuel tank means you can expect a range of around 500 miles between fills.
 With the Series 6 version of the truck, a massive AdBlue tank has been fitted to reduce tailpipe emissions, and Mitsubishi says that it’ll need topping up around every 12,000 miles.
 The L200 is covered by Mitsubishi's 5-year warranty, and while this only covers the truck for 62,500 miles, that matches the L200's 12,500-mile service intervals.